Seeed-Solution/Solution_IndoorPositioning_H5/README.md

 ## Running the System

-1.  **Prepare Configuration Files:**
+1.  **Prepare Initial Configuration (Optional but Recommended):**
+    *   Use the **Miniprogram Tool** to create your map and define beacon locations (ensure MAC addresses are correct).
+Export this as a JSON file.
+This file will be used for import into the web UI.
     *   **Server Runtime Config:** Ensure `server/server_runtime_config.json` exists and is correctly configured with your MQTT broker details and desired server port.
-You can create this file manually based on the example above, or configure it via the UI after starting the server and frontend for the first time.
+You can create this file manually based on the example above, or configure it via the UI after starting the server and frontend.
-    *   **Map & Beacon Config:** Have your map & beacon configuration JSON (exported from the miniprogram tool) ready to paste into the UI.

 2.  **Start Backend Server:**
     *   Navigate to the project root directory.